lautta/mcc/README.md

 - Results will be output to filenamechanges.txt<br>

-- Note: If an filename argument is given, then either all, changeslow, changegreedy or changedp is required<br><br>
+- Note: If a filename argument is given, then either all, changeslow, changegreedy or changedp is required<br><br>

 Please note that changeslow will have difficulty running coin.txt because of the last problem set<br>